Resident Resources at Susquehanna Health

 Residents need to know how well they are progressing.
 The faculty has expertise that recognizes both strengths and weaknesses and works with the individual resident to develop specific educational plans.
 Residents, in turn, are also evaluators who have regular (and confidential) opportunities to provide feedback to the faculty and to the program.

-All evaluations and documentation of procedures are stored electronically.
-Resident meetings with faculty advisors take place every four months, at a minimum, to review progress toward family medicine competencies viewed below.
+All evaluations and documentation of procedures are stored electronically, and are received upon completion.
+Resident meetings with faculty advisors take place every six months, at a minimum, to review progress toward family medicine competencies viewed below.

 "Working with the residents here is what makes a good experience into a great experience.
 There is always someone encouraging you, motivating you, or lending a sympathetic ear.
 These interactions have cultivated wonderful friendships that have grown to be a large, supportive family."